Skip to Content

 littledotrice@gmail.com | @little.rice

 Michelle Chan Wan Chee is a relational artist who works primarily in photography.
-She uses the camera and manipulated images to generate connections and conversations with people.
-Her works often touch upon the notion of home, sense of belonging, human connections and bonding, and familial relationships.
-More specifically, they reflect the inherited familial beliefs that inform our daily gestures and rituals, and explore the Chinese beliefs and philosophies that have become recurrent over centuries.
+She creates rituals of looking by using image-based materials to generate connections, conversations and emotional bonding with people.
+Her works often touch upon the notion of home and fundamental human experiences such as death, sense of belonging, and relationships, drawing meaning and inspiration from her roots in Chinese beliefs and philosophies.

 Her work has been exhibited in Hong Kong and internationally, including the Angkor Photo Festival 2019, Singapore International Photography Festival 2020 and Objectifs’ Women in Film and Photography 2021 (Singapore).
 She was awarded laureate at the International Women Photography Award in 2019 for her series, Crab Seniors.
 In 2021, she received the Prince Claus Seed Awards for her ongoing project, Kaufu.
 The work was presented in a solo exhibition, as part of the Hong Kong International Photo Festival 2022, and in the M+ Talks: "Miniature as Method?
 Vanishing Acts in Trans-scalar Hong Kong".